Places To Visit in Bangkok

 Khao San Rd Bangkok today, it’s really changed.

-The street has also been extensively modernised, and I wouldn’t say its an improvement.
+The street has also been extensively modernised, and I wouldn’t say it’s an improvement.

 We have a full posts about the Khao San Rd here, I have a lot to say.